-With COVID-19 restrictions easing and businesses reopening across the country, many business owners and managers are understandably anxious about their liability exposure if a customer gets sick.
-It’s understood that the novel Coronavirus spreads easily through person-to-person contact indoors, which is especially troubling for businesses where people interact in close quarters such as stores, hair salons, wellness centers, gyms, medical offices, and restaurants.
-Managing COVID-19 risks with a liability waiver form can add a layer of protection.
+With COVID-19 restrictions easing and businesses reopening across the country, many business owners and managers are understandably anxious—not only about their possible exposure to the novel coronavirus, but also about their possible exposure to liability if a customer, client, or worker gets sick.
+We know that COVID-19 spreads easily through person-to-person contact indoors, which is especially troubling for businesses where people interact in close quarters such as stores, hair salons, wellness centers, gyms, medical offices, and restaurants.
+The best way to prevent the spread of the virus is to wear a mask and maintain appropriate social distance, managing COVID-19 risks.
+A liability waiver form can give you an additional layer of professional protection: think of it as PPE for your bottom line.

-If you need a COVID-19 Liability Waiver Form, email us at email@example.com, and we will send you a copy to use for free.
+If you need a COVID-19 Liability Waiver Form, email us at firstname.lastname@example.org, and we will send you one to use for free.

-Small businesses are under extreme financial duress right now, and there are confusion and uncertainty regarding the best way to keep customers safe.
-Balancing customer and employee safety with the need to operate a business and keep it afloat successfully is a delicate task.
-For some companies, preventing any close contact with others while still maintaining the business is nearly impossible.
-These are incredibly challenging times for small businesses, and a lawsuit from a customer who alleges to have contracted COVID-19 from visiting the business can have disastrous consequences.
+Small businesses are under extreme financial duress right now, and there is plenty of confusion and uncertainty about how best to keep staff and customers as safe as possible while allowing businesses to keep going.
+Balancing customer and employee safety with the need to operate a profitable business poses a challenging problem.
+The last thing any business needs at this difficult time is a surprise lawsuit from a customer who alleges to have contracted COVID-19 from visiting the premises.

 A small number of states (North Carolina, Oklahoma, Utah, and Wyoming) have addressed this issue by passing legislation to provide businesses with liability protection.
 There are also talks of a potential nationwide law being implemented.
-It’s unknown, however, if and when any such legislation will pass.
+But it is not clear, however, when or even if any such legislation will pass.

 Liability Waivers for Legal Risk Management

 The effectiveness of a liability waiver will vary greatly depending on the language used in the waiver and the state in question.
 Courts in some states are known to be friendly towards liability waivers while others look at them more skeptically.
-Despite these concerns, many legal professionals believe it to be worthwhile for businesses managing COVID-19 risks with liability waiver forms.
+Despite this variability, many legal professionals believe liability waiver forms present a way for businesses to realistically balance the financial and legal challenges they face during this global crisis.

 What a Liability Waiver Form Contains